Riflio/LargestInscribedRectangleInPolygon/README.md

 ## Problems
 - Depends on the position of the points, it may not find the largest area.

+## Limitations
+- Polygon must not self-intersected and have holes

 ## Depends
 - https://github.com/mapbox/earcut